mem0ai/mem0/README.md

 app.add('web_page', 'a_valid_web_page_url')
 ```

+### More Formats coming soon

+* If you want to add any other format, please create an [issue](https://github.com/embedchain/embedchain/issues) and we will add it to the list of supported formats.

 # How does it work?

 Creating a chat bot over any dataset needs the following steps to happen